data-addict-com/data-addict-com.github.io/_posts/2022-08-15-how-to-set-up-gitlab-pages-subdomain-step-by-step.md

 ---
 layout: post
 title:  How to setup gitlab pages domain and subdomain step by step
+description: Recently I've been struggling with Gitlab Pages custom domains.
+If you are here, you probably had the same issue, and this article will save your precious time by showing you the solution step by step !
 date:   2022-08-15 00-00-00 +0200
 categories: gitlab pages subdomain tutorial namecheap
 tags: gitlab pages subdomain tutorial namecheap